Straight-twin engine: History

 The world's first production motorcycle, the 1894 Hildebrand & Wolfmüller used a straight-twin engine.
 The cylinders lay flat and forward-facing, with the pistons connected directly to the rear wheel using a locomotive-style connecting rod.
 In 1903, the Werner Motocyclette became the second production motorcycle model, using a straight-twin engine with vertical cylinders.
 The Werner engine uses cast-iron cylinders with integral heads, side valves and has a displacement of 500 cc.

 The 1938 Triumph Speed Twin was a successful straight-twin motorcycle which also led to straight-twin engines becoming more widely used by other brands.
 The engine was designed by Edward Turner and Val Page, and was initially used in the 1933 Triumph 6/1 sidecar hauler (which won the International Six Days Trial silver medal and the 1933 Maudes Trophy).
 During the development of the engine, it was found that a 360 degree crank angle was better suited to the use of a single carburettor than a 180 degree crank angle.

 Following the trend created by the Triumph Speed Twin, the most common design used by British motorcycle manufacturers until the mid-1970s was a four-stroke straight-twin engine with a 360 degree crankshaft.
 The manufacturers producing these motorcycles included BSA, Norton, Triumph, Ariel, Matchless and AJS.
 Straight-twin engines were also produced by Italian and German manufacturers, along with the American manufacturer Indian.

 In 1949, the AJS E-90 Porcupine won the 500 1949 Grand Prix World Championship, becoming the first and only straight-twin motorcycle to win the championship.
 This engine is one of few four-stroke straight-twins to use cylinders oriented horizontally rather than vertically.

 Since the 2000s, BMW and several Japanese manufacturers have continued to produce straight-twin engines, mostly for middleweight models.
 Several large scooters have also used straight-twin engines, such as the 2001 Yamaha TMAX and the 2001 Honda Silver Wing.
-Straight-twin engines are also used in motorcross sidecar racing.
+Straight-twin engines are also used in motocross sidecar racing.

 Transverse-engined models

 Many large British motorcycles from 1945 to the 1960s used a straight-twin transverse engine (i.e. oriented with the crankshaft perpendicular to the frame), such as the Triumph Bonneville and Norton Commando.
 This layout is well suited to air-cooling, since both cylinders receive equal airflow and the exhaust can exit in the well-cooled location at the front of each cylinder.

-The transverse-engine straight-twin design has been largely replaced by V-twin engines, however the straight-twin design has the advantage of easier packaging of ancillaries (such as the air-filter, carburettor and ignition components), which also improves access to ancillaries for maintenance/repairs.
+The transverse-engine straight-twin design has been largely replaced by V-twin engines; however, the straight-twin design has the advantage of easier packaging of ancillaries (such as the air-filter, carburettor and ignition components), which also improves access to ancillaries for maintenance/repairs.
 A straight-twin engine using a 270 degree crankshaft can have a similar sound and feel to a V-twin engine with an uneven firing order.